raspberrypilearning/3D-scene/en/step_2.md

 --- task ---

 Now have a quick think about what kind of 3D scene project that you want to make using variable sliders.
-It can be whatever you want
+It can be whatever you want it to be.

-Don't be afraid to change your mind about things and try new things out as you go along!
+Don't be afraid to change your mind about things and try out new ideas out as you go along!

 --- /task ---